junxit/us-congress-code/title-26/chapter-1/sec-53.md

 ### References in Text

-The Tax Cuts and Jobs Act, referred to in subsec. (d)(3), probably means Pub.
+The Tax Cuts and Jobs Act, referred to in subsec. (d)(3), probably means title I of Pub.
 L. 115–97, Dec.
 22, 2017, 131 Stat.
 2054.
 Prior versions of the bill that was enacted into law as Pub.
-L. 115–97 included such Short Title, but it was not enacted as part of Pub.
+L. 115–97 included such Short Title, but it was not enacted as part of title I of Pub.
 L. 115–97.
-For complete classification of Pub.
+For complete classification of title I of Pub.
 L. 115–97 to the Code, see Tables.

 ### Prior Provisions